denmlaa/furniture-webshop/README.md

 Note: There is a furniture_webShop.sql file in sql directory, which execute and insert a user 'root' with password 'root'. spring.datasource.username and spring.datasource.password is also set to root & root in application.properties. spring.jpa.hibernate.ddl-auto is set to "create" for testing.

+# Goals
+Planning to modify frontend part of application, provide log in mechanism for users and make shopping cart.